-Belfast Gay Pride comprises about 10 days of festivities and events in late July and early August of each year, with this year's event beginning on July 29 and culminating with Belfast Pride Parade Day on August 6, 2016.
+Belfast Pride Festival comprises about 10 days of festivities and events in late July and early August of each year.

-The Belfast Gay Pride Parade is held on Saturday, August 6, and this year marks the 26th anniversary of this well-attended event that pulls in more than 50,000 participants and spectators each year.
+The Belfast Pride Parade is a well-attended event that pulls in more than 50,000 participants and spectators each year.
 Typically, the marchers depart at noon from Custom House Square.

-Also on August 6, the Belfast Pride Village is set up in centrally located Writer's Square, usually from 11 am until 5 pm, and features vendors, community organizations, live music, family activities, all sorts of tasty food, and much more.
+On the same day, the Belfast Pride Village is set up in centrally located Writer's Square and features vendors, community organizations, live music, family activities, all sorts of tasty food, and much more.

 As the political and cultural capital of Northern Ireland, the second largest city on the island of Ireland, and one of the United Kingdom's most prominent metropolises, Belfast has become a highly popular tourist destination in recent years, especially as this textiles and shipbuilding hub (the Titanic was constructed here, and the fantastic Titanic Belfast Museum is a huge visitor draw) has moved past its infamous era of civil strife known as "The Troubles," which had largely subsided by the end of the 1990s.